omermumtaz05/Pipelined_RISC_V_32_bit/README.md

 # Pipelined RISC V 32 bit
 This repository contains the code for a pipelined RISC-V 32-bit implementation in SystemVerilog.

-The CPU has five stages, which include instruction fetch (IF), instruction decode (ID), execute (EX), memory access (MEM), and write back (WB).
+The CPU consists of 5 stages which are:
+- Instruction fetch (IF) containing instruction memory and program counter.
+- Instruction decode (ID) containing the control unit, immediate generator, register file, and control hazard resolution.
+- Execute (EX) containing the ALU, ALU control, and data forwarding unit.
+- Memory access (MEM) containing data memory.
+- Write back (WB) which writes data into registers if regWrite is asserted.

 The CPU has been verified for:
  - Standard pipeline flow of instructions including lw, sw, addi, R-type, and beq